Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 # huwebshop
 Git for the HU Webshop project.

+## Todo

+- Add elements for changing the session ID.
+- Get the top menu to display properly in the base template.
+- Create generic category page for all categories - read: create working dynamic product queries for any categories
+- Create expanded shopping cart functionality
+- Create session ID switches and search functionality
+- Create separate session switch functions
+- Compose meaningless dummy recommendation service in the Cloud

 ## Notes about the Project

 When testing this project, the following issues arose when trying to work with the full dataset provided: